-You can get a prepaid plan from Orange for 10 euro a month which gives you a SIM card with 10 GB.
+You can get a prepaid plan from Orange for 10 euros a month, giving you a SIM card with 10 GB.

 Home WiFi will set you back another 30 euros.
-Though, with so many free WiFi spots, you can just use your hotspot on your phone and don’t even need a WiFi for the home.
+With so many free WiFi spots, you can use your hotspot on your phone and don’t even need WiFi for the home.

 #6.
 Entertainment – 100 €

-So, in total, you’re looking at 800 euros a month to live a pretty good lifestyle.
+So, you’re looking at 800 euros a month to live a pretty good lifestyle.
 People get by here on 600 or even less if you own your home outright.

 And those who make 2,000 euros a month live very comfortable lifestyles and manage to set money aside.

-You can definitely retire on less than $1 million.
+You can retire on less than $1 million.
 I have.